-Group work will be essential in both lecture and recitation class time.
 Collaborating on problem-solving helps allow you to co-construct knowledge with your peers and tackle complex problems together.
 The context-rich problems given in recitation demand careful and deliberate problem-solving strategies, including conceptual analysis of the problem prior to planning and implementing your solution, and this kind of practice will help avoid the temptation to superficially "plug and chug" an answer without deeper understanding.
 The deeper understanding you gain will help you see connections to problems that utilize the same underlying principles, even if they superficially appear dissimilar, and that kind of transfer skill will allow you to solve problems better on exams.
-Finally, authoring your own problem together as a group will help you think critically about the material you are learning, and will allow you to understand the problem-solving process from a different angle, which can benefit your learning.